DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/editing-state.md

 Field | Type | Description
 ------|------|------------
-columnName | string | The name of a column to extend. createRowChange? | (row: any, value: string &#124; number, columnName: string) => any | A function that returns a value that specifies row changes depending on column editor values for the current row.
+columnName | string | The name of a column to extend. createRowChange? | (row: any, value: any, columnName: string) => any | A function that returns a value specifying row changes depending on the columns's editor values for the current row.
 This function is called each time the editor's value changes.

 ### ChangeSet